MulberryBeacon/gothambeacon.com/content/post/2018-10-19-changes-ahead.md

 Here are some of the changes I want to push forward:

-* New logo (yes, I'll unleashing the hidden designer in me)
+* New logo (yes, I'm unleashing the hidden designer in me)
 * Create sections for different topics to better organize the current single list of posts
 * Add labels to add a more fine-grained high-level description of the content on posts
 * Add a treemap to display posts by year